Friday, May 6, 2022

 Sunday, November 12, 2023 at 2:00 p.m. at the Roxbury Historical Society.
 This will be held at the Roxbury Town Hall, 1095 Roxbury Road, Roxbury.

-Wednesday, June 26, 2024 1:00 p.m. for the Livermore-Livermore Falls Historical Society.
+Thursday, June 27, 2024 1:00 p.m. for the Livermore-Livermore Falls Historical Society.
 The event will take place at the North Livermore Baptist Church, 619 Federal Road (route 4), Livermore.
-FMI contact Ruth Gammon at 897-6600 or email cgammon@roadrunner.com
+FMI contact Ruth Gammon at 897-6600 or email cgammon@roadrunner.com (Note this has been changed from June 26th)

 If you would like to schedule a book talk and reading contact crossings4u@gmail.com